adarshp14/quiz_generator/README.md

 # Quiz Generator

 Welcome to **Quiz Generator**, a simple and efficient tool designed to create customizable quizzes for educational, recreational, or professional purposes.
-This project allows users to generate quizzes with ease, leveraging [insert primary technology/language, e.g., Python, JavaScript, etc.] to provide a seamless experience.
+This project allows users to generate quizzes with ease, leveraging [Python] to provide a seamless experience.

 ## Features